The Dangers of Chronic Sleep Deprivation

 Insomnia, on the other hand, is not lack of opportunity to sleep but inability.
 Insomnia leads to sleep deprivation but sleep deprivation can also exist in the absence of insomnia.

 Knowing the difference is important because they involve different treatments.
 Sleep deprivation driven by lifestyle may be remedied by amending schedules or establishing routines.
-Insomnia (and other sleep disorders) may be treated with medication, cognitive behavioral therapy (CBT therapy), or both.
+Insomnia (and other sleep disorders) may be treated with medication, cognitive behavioral therapy for insomnia (CBT-I), or both.

 The Sleep Deprived Body